Congress of Ukrainian Nationalists: History

 The party was set up late 1992 by émigrés of OUN-B on the initiative of Slava Stetsko and Roman Zvarych.
 It was registered on 26 January 1993 by the Ukrainian Ministry of Justice and was the 11th political party in Ukraine that was officially registered.

-During the 1998 parliamentary election, the party was part (together with Ukrainian Conservative Republican Party and Ukrainian Republican Party) of the Election Bloc "National Front" (Виборчий блок партій «Національний фронт») which won 2,71% of the national votes and 6 (single-mandate constituency) seats.
+During the 1998 parliamentary election, the party was part (together with Ukrainian Conservative Republican Party and Ukrainian Republican Party) of the Election Bloc "National Front" (Виборчий блок партій «Національний фронт») which won 2.71% of the national votes and 6 (single-mandate constituency) seats.

 At the parliamentary elections on 30 March 2002, the party was part of the Viktor Yushchenko Bloc Our Ukraine.
 Former party leader Oleksiy Ivchenko was the head of Naftogas of Ukraine under the Yekhanurov Government.
-He was elected as the party leader at the seventh convention of the party on April 13, 2003.
+He was elected as the party leader at the seventh convention of the party on 13 April 2003.

 During the parliamentary elections of 2006 on 26 March, the party was part of the Our Ukraine alliance.
 Roman Zvarych was Minister of Justice of Ukraine in the First Tymoshenko Government and Second Tymoshenko Government and in the Alliance of National Unity.

 At the end of 2006, the Prosecutor General of Ukraine’s Office opened a criminal case against party leader Oleksii Ivchenko on charges of embezzlement and abuse of his official position as former head of Naftogaz.
 Ivchenko was dropped from its party ticket in the spring of 2007.
 The party refused to join the Our Ukraine–People's Self-Defense Bloc in August 2007 and almost a month before the elections decided not to run in the 2007 parliamentary elections.

 In the 2010 local elections, the party biggest achievement was winning two seats in the Lviv Oblast Counsel.
 In December 2011, Stepan Bratsiun was elected party leader.

 The party competed on one single party under "umbrella" party Our Ukraine in the 2012 parliamentary election, together with Ukrainian People's Party; this list won 1.11% of the national votes and no constituencies and thus failed to win parliamentary representation.
 The party itself had competed in 28 constituencies and lost in all.

 In the 2014 parliamentary election, the party was electable on a nationwide list and it participated in 8 constituencies; but its candidates lost in all of them and the party received only 0.05% of the votes nationwide and thus the party won no parliamentary seats.

 On 19 November 2018, the Congress of Ukrainian Nationalists and fellow Ukrainian nationalist political organizations Organization of Ukrainian Nationalists, Right Sector and C14 endorsed the Ruslan Koshulynskyi candidacy in the 2019 presidential election.
 In the election Koshulynskyi received 1.6% of the votes.

 In the 2020 local elections, the party gained 17 deputies (0.03% of all available mandates).

 Ideology

+The party supports the social conservatism, ultranationalism and a strong nation state independent from Russia.